basimakram/Talking-AI-Avatar/README.md

 Here's the cool part - the avatars' lips move perfectly in sync with their speech!
 We use advanced alignment algorithms to match every word with precise mouth movements.
 It's like magic, but it's actually just really good engineering.

 ### 🎵 Personal Greetings
-Each avatar has their own collection of pre-recorded greetings that play when you start a conversation.
-They'll introduce themselves with their unique personality shining through from the very first word.
+Each avatar can have their own collection of pre-recorded greetings that play when you start a conversation.
+They'll introduce themselves with their unique personality shining through from the very first word on call.
+I have set a static greeting for now in two categories male and female.
+However, you can do one or multiple for each avatar.
+Update the greetings map in greetings.py.
+Remember you need only visemes for lipsync

 ## 🎭 Meet the Avatars